jayachandrakvn/ansible-examples-1/README.md

 ### Just a side note...
 The 'example.yaml' playbook and its roles & plays under 'ansible-demo/playbooks' are nothing like the real ones that OpenTable uses for its private Ansible repo.
 They are oversimplified to do just one thing - run a small piece of code as standalone demo...
 Exposing real playbooks is hard because they tightly integrated with the overall data structure and file structure of the entire project, and we have not put too much effort (yet) to make it more generic.
 We copied some fragments of our code under '~/ansible-examples/as-is-no-warranty', but those will not work - they are "display only".
-It still might give you an idea or two, or maybe you would realized they are sub-optimal in one way or the other (that is absolutely plausible, we know that).
+Looking at those might give you an idea or two, or maybe you would realized they are sub-optimal in one way or the other (that is absolutely plausible, we know that), and you can do it better.
+That would justify the reason why we put this repo in a first place!